Northern Medical Group Gastroenterology Division

 Everyone experiences abdominal pain occasionally.
 However, chronic pain that interferes with your quality of life could be a sign of a more serious problem.
-The team of board-certified gastroenterologists at Northern Medical Group Gastroenterology Division, with offices in Fishkill, Poughkeepsie, and Highland, New York, provide thorough exams and testing to identify and treat the root cause of abdominal pain.
+The team of board-certified gastroenterologists at Northern Medical Group Gastroenterology Division, with offices in Fishkill, Poughkeepsie, New York, provide thorough exams and testing to identify and treat the root cause of abdominal pain.
 Call the practice or schedule a consultation online if you have persistent or severe abdominal pain.

 Abdominal pain has a wide range of potential causes, including: